Weicheng Dai

 Chenyu You*, Weicheng Dai*, Yifei Min, Fenglin Liu, Xiaoxiao Li, David A. Clifton, Lawrence Staib, James S. Duncan,

-Under review by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI 2023)
+Accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI 2023)

 (* denotes equal contribution) Three simple principles: (1) tailness: giving more importance to tail class hard pixels; (2) consistency: enforcing the feature invariances to specified data transformations; (3) diversity: ensuring anatomical diversity in the set of different sampled images in those imbalanced, unlabeled, and diverse scenarios.